sympy/sympy/doc/src/guides/solving/solve-matrix-equation.md

     ⎣c⋅e + d  c⋅e + d⎦
 ```

-or you can extract individual elements by subscripting ("slicing")
+or you can extract individual elements by subscripting

 ```py
 >>> solution[0]